 Scottwood Pursues Family Office Model

-In a hedge fund world with no alpha generation and where it seems every hedge fund is correlated to the markets and each other, Scottwood Capital Management, led by Edward Perlman, was one money manager that stood apart from the crowd.
-After returning all outside investor funds in 2011, his successor firm, the Perlman Family Office, is continuing that market-beating streak since its inception in December 2012.
+In a hedge fund world with no alpha generation and where it seems every hedge fund is correlated to the markets and each other, Scottwood Capital Management, led by Edward "Eddie" Perlman, was one money management firm that stood apart from the crowd.
+After returning all outside investor funds in 2011, the successor firm, the Perlman Family Office, is attempting to replicate the performance of the former hedge fund.

-Scottwood Capital Management was an absolute-return driven firm with a management style emphasizing robust controls, best practices and the highest levels of integrity.
-Scottwood's investors were rewarded with a 10-year annualized net return of almost 12% per year from 2001 through 2011, a track record that outperformed the markets and the majority of hedge funds.
+Scottwood Capital Management was a Greenwich, Connecticut-based hedge fund that focused on producing good risk-adjusted returns while maintaining a management style that emphasized robust controls, best practices to align investors' interests and the highest levels of integrity.
+Scottwood's investors were rewarded with 10-year net annualized returns of approximately 12% from inception December 2001 through 2011, when the firm returned all of its investors' capital.
+That track record outperformed the markets and the majority of hedge funds.
 At its peak, Scottwood had $1 billion in assets under management.

 Edward Perlman, the firm's founder, closely aligned his firm's interests with those of his clients'.
 Always vigilant about his investors' capital, he went to great lengths to avoid hidden market and business risks.
 As a hands-on manager running the day-to-day side of the business, he was lauded for keeping fund expenses among the lowest in the hedge fund industry.
 Always striving for transparency, in 2006 Scottwood registered with the SEC, many years before regulators made such requirements mandatory.